Explainable AI in Speaker Recognition -- Making Latent Representations Understandable: Background and Related works

-This section reviews the work most relevant to our study.
-We first examine the differences in research focus of explainable artificial intelligence (XAI) between recognition and generative tasks, and then discuss prior studies on clustering analysis of neural network representations.

-\subsection{XAI in Recognition and generation}
+\subsection{XAI in Recognition and Generation}

-Compared with XAI research for generative tasks, XAI research for recognition or classification tasks tends to have a different focus.
-In our opnion, research for recognition tasks is generally more theoretical in nature, concentrating predominantly on analysing and visualising network attention mechanisms~\cite{lundberg2017unified, ribeiro2016should, selvaraju2016grad, zhou2016learning, petsiuk2018rise}, or clustering phenomena within network representation space~\cite{li2024efficient, liu2019latent, Peiffer2021}.
-However, few studies have yet to elucidate what practical, application-level benefits these insights into neural networks can offer~\cite{carbonnelle2020intraclass, caron2018deep}.
-In contrast, research for generative tasks is more practically oriented, with most studies focusing on analysing vectors that capture the principal variance across multiple representations extracted from generative models~\cite{shen2021closed, 9578611, goetschalckx2019ganalyze}.
-The benefit of doing so is that, by modifying representations along such vectors, the generated outputs can be progressively controlled in specific semantic directions, which can be translated into real-world engineering practice.
+XAI research spans not only neural networks trained for recognition tasks, but also those trained for generative tasks, albeit with different emphases.
+XAI research for recognition tasks tends to be more theoretical in nature, focusing on explaining attention mechanisms~\cite{lundberg2017unified, ribeiro2016should, selvaraju2016grad, zhou2016learning, petsiuk2018rise}, forgetting mechanisms~\cite{ede2022explain}, and representation organisation.
+However, these theoretical findings have not translated into widespread practical applications.
+In contrast, XAI research for generative tasks addresses not only theoretical issues, such as hallucinations~\cite{cambria2024xaimeetsllmssurvey} and emergent abilities~\cite{wei2022emergent}, but has also yielded work of practical value.
+For instance, some studies identify vectors that capture the principal variance across representations extracted from generative networks~\cite{shen2021closed, 9578611, goetschalckx2019ganalyze}.
+By modifying representations along such vectors, the generated outputs can be progressively controlled in specific semantic directions, enabling direct manipulation of real-world generative systems.